Carrion-lab/bacLIFE/README.md

 mv download/genomes_renamed/* data/
 ```

 *In the genome format name, the user must avoid adding any special characters, that is not a alphabet letter, number , dash or dot.
 This applies specially to the strain name which also should be of less than 10 characters long.

-Users may use the script *src/rename_genomes.R* to change the input genome strain names into a MicroLife friendly format in the following way:
+Users must use the script *src/rename_genomes.R* to change the input genome strain names into a MicroLife friendly format in the following way:
 ```
 Rscript src/rename_genomes.R data/ names_equivalence.txt
 ```